khe817/zencart_simple_mvc_admin_module/readme.txt

 Default controller is index, set in YOUR_ADMIN/modules/YOUR_MODULE_NAME/routes.php

-Controllers could be simple php files or classes.
+Controllers can be simple php files or classes.

-If controllers are classes, it must extends SimpleController class, and class name must be the same as file name.
+If controllers are classes:
+- It must extends SimpleController class.
+- Class name must be the same as file name.

+Controllers can be nested in sub folders within controllers/ folder.

 Model files must have the same names as controller files.
 Read index.html in YOUR_ADMIN/modules/YOUR_MODULE_NAME/models/